bleaktwig/yuadrem-wiki/docs/kins/hume.md

     \subparagraph{See Them Coming} You have advantage on initiative rolls while in plains, grasslands, and any other open natural environment.

 \subsubsection{Treb Gat}
-    While many of the gat lost ones were recovered, most of those who wandered off to the dead sea could never be found due to the toxic mist.
-    % Here they became the Treb Gat, and eventually acquired qualar back via unknown means.
-    These gats are far removed from their calm origins, having to survive the harsh and hostile environment.
-    Treb gats have large and muscular bodies, large horns, and dirty, patchy hair.

     \subparagraph{Ability Score Increase} Your restlessness knows no bounds.
     Your Strength score is increased by 1.